Goldwork (embroidery): History

-After the fall of the Roman empire, it was generally reserved for garments of the nobility and church hangings and vestments, and as a luxury technique survived from ancient times in the Middle Ages.
+After the fall of the Roman Empire, it was generally reserved for garments of the nobility and church hangings and vestments, and as a luxury technique survived from ancient times in the Middle Ages.
 It featured significantly in Byzantine dress and church textiles, and was sometimes worn by musicians and servants in uniform.
-When illiteracy was common and thus written materials had less impact, "images and the visual realm [had] more power over the senses and the mind. ...The pomp and circumstance created by the awe-inspiring use of metal threads in church work was observed keenly by kings and emulated where possible.
+When illiteracy was common and thus written materials had less impact, "images and the visual realm [had] more power over the senses and the mind. ...
+The pomp and circumstance created by the awe-inspiring use of metal threads in church work was observed keenly by kings and emulated where possible.

 China

 In China, gold embroidery is a traditional Chinese craft with a long history which was originally used in the imperial palaces and temples.
 Chinese goldwork, including application of gold leaf, gold powder, gold thread (as embroidery or as woven textile with the exception of Nasīj) in clothing and textile, as well as the silver-work version, originated in ancient China and was used at least since the Eastern Han dynasty (25 to 220 AD) or prior, with possible usage in the Shang dynasty (c.
 1570 BC – c.
 1045 BC).
 Since the Zhou dynasty (c.1046 to 256 BC), Chinese embroidery had been used as a social class marker.
 In China, embroidery in gold was found on imperial and ceremonial dress, and religious dress, and other textile objects.
 Chinese goldwork often used red silk threads for couching, adding a warmer tone to the embroidery.

 One of the two important branches of Chinese gold embroidery is the Chao embroidery which was developed in Chaozhou, Guangdong province since the Tang dynasty (618 to 907 AD) and the gold- and silver-coloured embroidery of Ningbo, which mostly uses gold and silver metallic threads.

-Chinese goldwork embroidery was also introduced in India, where it underwent significant development and innovation, and in Europe through the silk road.